David Sears (businessman): Career

-Upon the death of his father, David Sears, in 1816, he inherited a large fortune, the result of a career in the China trade.
+Upon the death of his father David Sr. in 1816, he inherited a large fortune, the result of a career in the China trade.

 About 1820, Sears purchased some 200 acre in Brookline, Massachusetts, which he developed into the village of Longwood, now a historic district.
 He also built Christ's Church Longwood there, in the crypt of which he and many of his family members are buried.
 He established it as an ecumenical house of worship to promote Christian unity, in accordance with his personal beliefs, which have been termed "outspoken and peculiar".
 He also purchased a large tract to the north of Longwood, where he built a house for his son Frederick in 1844.
 Sears sold the area in 1850 and the purchasers developed Cottage Farm, another historic district.

 For about fifteen years beginning in 1849, he promoted a plan for the development of Boston's Back Bay neighborhood that would increase the value of his real estate investments at the expense of the state government.
 As it evolved before its final rejection, his proposal included a large lake or a long narrow channel as well as seven block-sized parks.

 Sears purchased some 200 acre, which he developed into the village of Longwood.